swift-server/swift-aws-lambda-runtime/Examples/LambdaFunctions/README.md

   Notes:
   - This script assumes you have AWS CLI installed and credentials setup in `~/.aws/credentials`.
+  - The default lambda function name is `SwiftSample`.
+You can specify a different one updating `lambda_name` in `deploy.sh`
   - Update `s3_bucket=swift-lambda-test` in `deploy.sh` before running (AWS S3 buckets require a unique global name)
+  - Both lambda function and S3 bucket must exist before deploying for the first time.

 ### Deployment instructions using AWS SAM (Serverless Application Model)